Q: What is Roto

 At this time, all Creek Boats are only available in one

 color.
 The military spec olive drab green color is custom

 blended for Greentop Enterprise.
 It is non-glare and blends

 Q: What type of warranty do Creek

 Creek Boats have a one year warranty against defects in

 materials and workmanship for original owners.

-assume any liability for damages or lose of life due to
+liability for damages or loss of life due to improper use of

-improper use of these products.
-Prices and specifications
+these products.
+Prices and specifications are subject to

 change without notice.